rashmi-dgp/Admin-Dashboard/README.md

 # Daily Productivity & Life Management Tracker

 A web-based productivity dashboard built with React and TypeScript that helps you manage daily tasks, build habits, track expenses, maintain exercise consistency, and organize office responsibilities — all in one place.
+Data is persisted in **Supabase** and the app uses **React Query** for server state management.

 ## Features